Mattress Off-Gassing: What It Is and Why It Is Dangerous

 The silver lining in this gray cloud is that there are steps you can take toward a more natural, chemical-free home.
 We can’t get into all the possible ways to do this (there are many!), so here are a couple to get you started.

 - Exchange traditional cleaning products for more natural options like baking soda, vinegar, and lemon juice

 - Choose mattresses that are free from certain harmful chemicals and considered safe

 Expert tip: if you’re considering an organic crib mattress in an effort to go natural, it’s important to do your research first.
-“Organic” mattresses don't necessarily equal “best for your baby.”
+“Organic” doesn’t necessarily equal “best.”
 Check out our article here for more information.

 2) Check For Greenguard Certification

 To rest easy at night knowing you and your little ones are not sleeping on mattresses that are releasing chemicals into the air, look for a Greenguard Certification when buying a mattress.

 The Greenguard Certification Program tests the chemical emission of all sorts of products (not just mattresses).
 That makes it easier for you as a buyer to know which products have low chemical emissions and won’t expose your family to chemicals and VOCs.